-The sharper your choice of specific target audience, the more focussed and relevant your activities will be.
+The clearer your target, the more focussed and relevant your marketing activity will be.

-Appealing to every customer isn’t practical and rarely works, unless you already have high awareness and a broad range.
-Most brands have limited awareness and a narrow range.
+Appealing to every customer isn’t practical.
+And it rarely works, unless you already have high awareness and a broad range.

 Segmentation, targeting and positioning - the short version